-Based solely upon a review of copies of reports on Forms 3 and 4 and amendments thereto filed electronically with the SEC during, and reports on Form 5 and amendments thereto filed electronically with the SEC with respect to the fiscal year ended August 31, 2021, and based further upon written representations received by us with respect to the need to file reports on Form 5, except for Ms. Wagner, who filed one late Form 3 relating to her election as a director, no persons filed late reports required by Section 16(a) of the Exchange Act during fiscal 2021.
+Based solely upon a review of copies of reports on Forms 3 and 4 and amendments thereto filed electronically with the SEC during, and reports on Form 5 and amendments thereto filed electronically with the SEC with respect to the fiscal year ended August 31, 2022, and based further upon written representations received by us with respect to the need to file reports on Form 5, except for Mr. Erickson, who filed one late Form 4, which was later amended, relating to two transactions in November 2021, no persons filed late reports required by Section 16(a) of the Exchange Act during fiscal 2022.